gicentre/elm-vegalite/docs/changeNotes.md

 - `vicoCursor` for setting default cursor over view.
 - `miLinearClosed` interpolation to form closed polygons (missed exposing this from earlier releases).
 - `fAlign`, `fCenter` and `fSpacing` for positioning of sub-plots in faceted views (VL 4).
+- `vaAlphabetic` for baseline vertical alignment of text marks.
 - providing empty lists to the boxplot elements that appear by default (outliers, median, box and rule) now removes them.

 ### Other Changes